jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/races/delvers.md

 {% include raceBlock.html name="Delvers" origin="Danaros" home="Kruna" nation="Lakhta Hegemony" nationlink="/nations/laktha_hegemony" %}

+Delvers are a lean and dark-skinned folk that is not well-known outside of the [Lakhta Hegemony](/races/delvers), where they live as slaves to the [Lakhta](/races/lakhta).
+While it is suspected they are related to the [Tinkers](/races/tinkers) in some way, there is no way to verify this, as they have been slaves longer than there are written records.

 ## Religion

 Delvers, in public, appear to worship [Xax](/pantheons/the_unscathed) like their [Lakhta](/races/lakhta) overlords, though